MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

   The model lifecycle involves two main types of training:

   - Online training incorporates recent data into the model frequently, sometimes daily, to ensure that decisions are based on the latest information.
-This training integrated into the workload so that the model is continuously updated as part of the regular process.
+This training is integrated into the workload so that the model is continuously updated as part of the regular process.

   - Offline training trains the model less frequently, allowing a longer gap between updates.
 The training process is separate from the main workload and is done asynchronously.
 After the new model is ready, it's then integrated into the system.

   **Reliability can be compromised if updates are infrequent**.
 If an update is missed, it can be postponed without major issues.
 This concept also applies to grounding data.
 For example, if you use RAG, you must decide whether you need to use recent data or if slightly older data is sufficient.
 Both scenarios involve balancing the need for up-to-date information with the practicality of update frequency.
 You should perform online training via automation because of the frequency and reliability that's required.
 For offline training, because of the required frequency, you need to justify automation by performing a cost-benefit analysis.
-Additionally, you can perform offline training by using cheaper resources, like offline hardware.
+Additionally, you can perform offline training by using less expensive resources, like offline hardware.

 - Traditional DevOps processes are typically affected by structural changes.
 However, in AI and machine learning, models are trained on production data.
 Model decay poses a significant risk and can lead to decreased performance over time if it's not monitored.
 Automated collection and analysis of performance metrics, alerts, and model retraining are required to maintain model efficacy.
 Use automation in a way that can help you **detect changes in data and model dependencies** to get a clear understanding of the current state at any given time.

 - There are two approaches to model training.
 With the first approach, **models are trained in the development environment with full production data**, and only the artifact is promoted through environments.
 This approach can reduce computational costs but requires tighter security to handle production data in the lower environments.
 It might not be possible for some organizations.
 With the other approach, **the model is trained in each environment**.
 Code promotion can help with stability because training code is reviewed and tested in the lower environments, but it increases the cost of compute.
 There are pros and cons to both approaches.
-The approach you choose must be factored in into your workload's software development lifecycle (SDLC) practices.
-Regardless of the deployment approach, you need to thoroughly test and evaluate the model you use it for inference in production.
+The approach you choose must be factored in to your workload's software development lifecycle (SDLC) practices.
+Regardless of the deployment approach, you need to thoroughly test and evaluate the model you use for inference in production.

 - Your automation code should **incorporate data lineage to support auditability** by providing a clear record of data processing stages.
 This record helps you manage expectations and enables you to demonstrate how decisions were made so you can address any concerns about outcomes.